 Sign up early, this class room is limited to 6 people.
 For larger groups we will need time to arrange for another location.
 Advance payment checks can be mailed to Jonnie York, 503 Alaska St., Arlington, TX.
 76011

-Range Time is 2:30pm for all Saturday courses at the Shooting Gallery indoor Range Fees $11 to $16.
+Range Time is 2:30pm for all Saturday courses and held at the Shooting Gallery indoor Range Fees $11 to $16.